• Skip to primary navigation

 sauce of enchiladas

 If you're in a rush, you can be smart like my cousin and leave the tortillas flat, simply layering the components together.
-Either way, wash these down with a pomegranate margarita, or finish the meal with a scoop of horchata ice cream.
+Either way, wash these down with a pomegranate margarita, or finish the meal with a scoop of cinnamon-kissed horchata ice cream.

 close up of Kale and Cauliflower Enchiladas with Potatoes, Shiitakes, and Goat Cheese